Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Start with the model that solves the immediate constraint:

-• Cost problem → Gemini Flash
+• Cost problem → Qwen 3.5 Flash or DeepSeek V4 Flash

-• Latency problem → Gemini Flash
+• Latency problem (web S2S) → Gemini 3.1 Flash Live or GPT-Realtime-2

-• Capability problem → Claude Sonnet
+• Capability problem → Claude Opus 4.7 or GPT-5.5

-Model choice is 30% of what makes a production AI agent work.
-The other 70% – prompt engineering, caching strategy, error handling, evaluation framework, deployment architecture – determines whether the agent actually ships and scales.
+Model choice is roughly 30% of what makes a production AI agent work.
+The other 70% — prompt engineering, caching strategy, error handling, evaluation framework, deployment architecture — determines whether the agent actually ships and scales.

 AI Voice Agents for Personal Injury Intake: Solving the Missed-Call Problem